openconnectivity/Sample-Raspberry-Pi-Code/README.md

 The PYTHONPATH environment variable needs to be set so that the C++ server code can find the Python interface code.
 When the curl command is run, the ~/.bashrc file will be modified so that PYTHONPATH is set on bootup.
 The system will need to be booted in order for ~/.bashrc to be run.
 - sudo reboot

+NOTE: Some of the below is in transition.
+It will be updated for consistency soon.
 # Setting the OCF Implementation to use

 - The following variables MUST be set to point to the directories related to the OCF implementation you want to use in order to run the convenience scripts described below.